ecilasun/tinysys/software/SDK/apu.md

 	// TODO: fill apubuffer with some stereo 16 bit audio data CFLUSH_D_L1; // Make sure the CPU writes can be seen by the DMA device by flushing them to memory APUStartDMA((uint32_t)apubuffer); // Kick new data to the APU

-	// Wait for the current write page to change
+	// Wait for the sample playback to finish.
-	// This means the APU has reached the end of the playback buffer and is attempting to read from the other page uint32_t currframe;
+	// This means the APU has reached the end of the read page and has set the other page as the new read page. uint32_t currframe;
 	do
 	{